briis/renoweb/README.md

 translation (Directory with all files)
 ```

-## PRE-WORK

-This integration uses the `entity_picture` attribute, which means you can get nice looking Pictograms instead of Icons on your dashboard.
-If you want to use this feature, do the following:
-* download the file `renoweb_images.zip` from the [latest relase](https://github.com/briis/renoweb/releases) and unzip the content.
-You should see a folder called `renoweb` with a bunch of `.svg` in it.
-* Open a file share to the `config` share on your Home Assistant entity, and go to the `www` directory.
-If this directory does not exist, just create it.
-* Now copy the folder `renoweb` from the Zip file to the `www` directory and that is it.
-This is where this integration will look for the Entity Pictures.

 ## CONFIGURATION

 In order to add this Integration to Home Assistant, go to *Settings* and *Integrations*.
 If you just installed RenoWeb, do a Hard Refresh in your browser, while on this page, to ensure the Integration shows up.